EKbanaML/ekbanaml.github.io/_posts/3D Vision/2021-01-09-Volumetric-Integration.md

 ---

 ### Key Terms
-- **Range and Depth Images**
+- **Range and Depth Images**<br />
 The range and depth images are pictoral representation of 3D information captured by a depth sensing camera.
 To store various levels of range/depth, each pixel of the image are assigned a different intensity.
-The only fundamental **difference** between the two types of representations is that a range image represents the distances of the observed points and the depth sensor, while a depth image represents the distances perpendicular to the sensor plane.
+The only fundamental **difference** between the two types of representations is that a range image represents the distances between the observed points and the depth sensor, while a depth image represents the distances perpendicular to the sensor plane.
-- **Voxel**
+- **Voxel**<br />
 A Voxel (**vo**lumetric pi**xel**) is a three-dimensional reprisentation of a point in a grid.
 Just like a pixel (Picture Element) that represents a point in two dimensional space (picture) using two co-ordinates, a voxel does the same but using three co-ordinates.
-- **Signed Distance Function (SDF)**
+- **Signed Distance Function (SDF)**<br />
-Signed Distance Function (SDF) of a voxel is the distance between its center and the nearest object surface in the direction of current measurement (ray between the camera and the voxel).<br /> The SDF is positive infront of a surface (in free space), heighest value being right infront of the camera, and are negative behind (inside) the surface.<br />
+Signed Distance Function (SDF) of a voxel is the distance between its center and the nearest object surface in the direction of current measurement (ray between the camera and the voxel).<br /> The SDF is positive infront of a surface (in free space), heighest value being right infront of the camera, and is negative behind (inside) the surface.<br />
 <p align="center">
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/3d-vision/sdf.png" /><br />
 Fig 1: Signed Distance of a voxel x for the shown camera